getjared/rude/readme.md

 rude.c (rude little window manager)
 -----------------------------

-hey, you. yeah, you. welcome to rude. . it's a 1 file window manager. it manages windows. shocking, right?
+hey, you. yeah, you. welcome to rude. it's a 1 file window manager. it manages windows. shocking, right?

 what it does:
 -------------
-- master stack tiling  (*fibonacci & euler style, fancy huh?*)
+- master stack tiling (*because who doesn't love a good stack?*)
 - gives you 9 workspaces (*because 10 would be too mainstream*)
 - lets you have gaps between windows (*for those who fear commitment*)
 - controlled by keyboard (*mouse users, we don't judge... much*)